nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-horse-unicorn.md

 ![](/uploads/unicorn-yarn-pile.jpg)

 Their website has a minimum order ($75) to qualify for free shipping and shipping costs $11.
 They also sell through Walmart and the shipping is free no matter the order size.
 The downside here is you will not get the points you would if you ordered through their website.
-You can get some cashback if you [shop using Rakuten](https://www.rakuten.com/r/CKREUL3?eeid=28187)!
+However, you can get some cashback if you [shop using Rakuten](https://www.rakuten.com/r/CKREUL3?eeid=28187)!

 I wanted something textured for her hair and ended up getting one skein of [Bernat Pipsqueak yarn in candy girl](https://www.walmart.com/ip/Bernat-Bulky-100-Polyester-Candy-Girl-Yarn-101-yd/17474581).
+I've never used it before, but it looked like the textured yarn she used for her horse.

 ![](/uploads/bernat-pipsqueak-yarn.jpg)

+It's super soft, but beware!
+IT SHEDS.
+Be sure to have a vacuum ready to go when you're done.
+It's also quite thin, so I had to use two strands per stitch for the hair.

 ## Final thoughts